-Under Cayman Islands law, at common law, members of a board of directors owe fiduciary duties to the company to act in good faith in their dealings with or on behalf of the company and exercise their powers and fulfill the duties of their office honestly.
+As a matter of Cayman Islands law, a director of a Cayman Islands company is in the position of a fiduciary with respect to the company and therefore it is considered that he owes fiduciary duties to the company to act in good faith in their dealings with or on behalf of the company and exercise their powers and fulfill the duties of their office honestly.
 This duty has four essential elements:

-- a duty to act in good faith in the best interests of the company; - a duty not to personally profit from opportunities that arise from the office of director; - a duty to avoid conflicts of interest; and - a duty to exercise powers for the purpose for which such powers were intended.
+- · a duty to act in good faith in the best interests of the company; - a duty not to personally profit from opportunities that arise from the office of director (unless the company permits him to do so); - · a duty to avoid conflicts of interest; and - a duty to exercise powers for the purpose for which such powers were intended.